 This strengthening of statutes can take several different forms.
 In some states, suits for visitation may be filed only if there has been a divorce, death or other disruptive circumstance in the family.
 An intact family, commonly meaning a married couple, is usually allocated the right to make decisions about grandparent visitation.
 For an example of a post-Troxel case involving the intact family issue, see Iowa's Santi v.
 Santi.

 In the Massachusetts case of Sher v.
-Desmond, for example, a mother disappeared after reportedly being the victim of domestic abuse.
-The father retained custody of his son, but the mother's mother was granted visitation in order that she might keep an eye on the well-being of the boy.
+Desmond, for example, a grandmother's watchful eye was considered important to her grandchild's well-being.
+In this case, the child's mother disappeared after reportedly being the victim of domestic abuse.
+The father retained custody of his son, but the mother's mother was granted visitation in order that she might keep an eye on the boy's home situation.